Dealing With Flu Symptoms in Strasbourg

 Are doctors available on weekends?

 Absolutely!
 As soon as you send in your request, it’s instantly received by the doctors who are on duty at that moment.
-It doesn’t matter if it’s late at night, early on a Sunday morning, or even on December 26th when Strasbourg celebrates Saint Stephen’s Day—there’s always someone ready to help.
+It doesn’t matter if it’s late at night, early on a Sunday morning, or even on November 1st when Strasbourg celebrates All Saints’ Day—there’s always someone ready to help.
 When you get an appointment option, just remember that a real doctor has seen your request and is ready to assist you.

 Can I contact the doctor for follow-up questions after the consultation?